chromaui/learnstorybook.com/content/intro-to-storybook/svelte/en/data.md

 </video>

 <div class="aside">
-💡 With this change, all of our tests will require an update.
-Update the imports and re-run the test command with the <code>-u</code> flag to update them.
-Also, don't forget to commit your changes with git!
+💡 Don't forget to commit your changes with git!
 </div>

 Now that we have some actual data populating our component, obtained from the Svelte store, we could have wired it to `src/App.svelte` and render the component there.
 Don't worry about it.
 We'll take care of it in the next chapter.